 If the application for a marina property includes property on which there is a beach, in every case, the DEP must require public access to the beach and the public’s use of the beach as a condition of the permit or other approval, and activities that have the effect of discouraging or preventing the exercise of public access rights are prohibited.
 The bill further provides that for the purposes of public access to be provided by marinas, public access includes visual and physical access and includes the following in any combination, as appropriate: (1) a public accessway designed in accordance with rules and regulations adopted by the DEP, located parallel to the shoreline with perpendicular access to it; (2) a boat ramp, pier, fishing pier, other facilities, or other direct access to the waterway; (3) a waterfront pocket park; (4) public restrooms to accommodate those using the public access; and (5) additional public parking to accommodate those using the public access.
 In addition, the bill provides that for public access requirements for marinas, the DEP is required to consider, when determining if public access is sufficient or appropriate, the type of public access available or needed within the area, the compatibility of the proposed public access with the applicant’s proposed use of the site, the square footage of the public access area, and the environmental impact or benefit of the proposed development.

 Finally, the bill provides that a public access plan element for tidal waters and adjacent shorelines be included, where appropriate, in a municipality’s master plan under the “Municipal Land Use Law.”

 The committee amendments to the bill:

-(10) make technical corrections to the bill.
+(4) make technical amendments to the bill.